-Any form of income-earning activity--including internships--requires prior authorization from USCIS (US Citizenship & Immigration Services).
+Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

-All credit or non-credit, paid or unpaid internships are regulated and must be authorized by USCIS.
+All credit or non-credit, paid or unpaid internships are regulated and must be authorized by DHS.
 Internships of any type require one academic year in F-1 status prior to authorization.
 The Office of International Student Advisors hosts several information sessions each semester to outline the conditions of employment eligibility and application procedures; click here for the schedule.
 Students who plan to earn income in the US must apply for a Social Security Administration account for tax purposes.
 Click on SSA for further information on all Social Security matters.
 Keep in mind that students in F-1 status are required to file annual US tax returns with the Internal Revenue Service (IRS) and their state and local governments.
 Consult our office for more information on tax requirements for F-1 students, or, for detailed information and appropriate forms, click on IRS, NY Tax for residents of New York, and NJ Tax for New Jersey residents.

 Below are the 4 forms of legal employment available to students in F-1 status:

 1. On Campus Employment

 Students in F-1 status may engage in On Campus Employment immediately upon their first semester of attendance.
 Limited positions are available in the Bookstore, Computer Center, Academic Skills Center, and Human Resources.
 Students must contact these offices directly to pursue these opportunities; the Office of International Student Advisors does not serve as a referral source.
 Employment is limited to 20 hours per week while school is in session but may be full-time during official school breaks, such as winter, spring, and summer.
 Students may engage in On Campus Employment only while maintaining F-1 status and up to the completion of studies.

 2. Curricular Practical Training (CPT)